|MEETING PLACE:||The Riverside Hotel, Boise, Idaho|

 Electronics & Technology

-*The use of drones is prohibited by the Parks Service and the Bureau of Land Management on the Owyhee River
+*The use of drones is prohibited by the Bureau of Land Management on the Owyhee River

 Fire activity frequently impacts the air quality on our trips, and occasionally wildfires may be present in the immediate vicinity of where we’re traveling.
 Smoke impacts are more likely in the latter-half of the summer season, so those with asthma or other respiratory conditions may wish to steer clear of this time frame.
 In general, we will not cancel a trip on account of smoky conditions, except in cases of clear danger to life or property.
 Necessary changes to logistics and/or destination may occur with very short notice as fire conditions are constantly changing.
 We will do our best to keep you apprised of excessively smoky conditions that can be foreseen for your upcoming trip, but we also encourage you to stay informed about local fire activity: https://inciweb.nwcg.gov/